Rome Hacks

 It’s simple: when on holiday you’ll be taking the Rome metro.

-Understanding how it works is fundamental to maximizing your time and not going crazy navigating my chaotic city.
+Understanding how the metro in Rome works is fundamental to maximizing your time and not going crazy navigating my chaotic city.
 That’s where I come in.

-Here’s a post with all the info you’ll need on prices, metro lines, stations and even a handy subway map to get you started on the right foot.
+Here’s a post on how to get around with the Rome metro including need on prices, metro lines, stations and even a handy subway map.

 1. Map